lyannaliu/lyannaliu.github.io/resultsandconclusion.md

 ### Summary of results

 All of the models (submodels and the ensembler model), have relatively high specificity and accuracy.
 The models do well with finding true negatives and the majority of the `similars dataframe` contains true negatives (or true misses).
 Because of this, both specificity and accuracy are high.
-However, since we are concerned with the ability to detect true positives, accuracy and specificity aren't the best metrics to measure the performance of our models by.
-Therefore, we explored a few other metrics, which are discussed next.

 The neural network performed the worst of all four submodels.
 Logistic regression, bagging, and boosting showed relatively high sensitivity (~70%); however, they all scored extremely low (~0.01%) on the true sensitivity metric.
 The ensembler model built out of all four models showed a similar pattern.
 Our understanding of this is that the model is relatively good at detecting hits out of the songs it has included in the 'similars dataframe' (sensitivity), however the majority of the 'similars dataframe' includes songs that are not found in the `target playlist` (true sensitivity).